Attractions

 Priory Ridge Wines, Ansons Bay Road, Saint Helens TAS, Australia .

-The Great Eastern Wine Week is a ten-day celebration including over 40 events at boutique wineries and local businesses along 220km of the eastern coastline of Tasmania.
-Priory Ridge Wines, near Beaumaris Beach Guest House, is one of these wineries.
+The Great Eastern Wine Week celebrates its 10th year in 2024.
+It is a ten-day celebration including over 30 events at boutique wineries and local businesses along 220km of the eastern coastline of Tasmania.
+Priory Ridge Estate, near Beaumaris Beach Guest House, is one of these wineries.

 The Festival focuses on the individuals, the locations, the natural beauty and the stories of the East Coast, with opportunities to meet winemakers, growers, producers and the people behind the wines - and to taste these award-winning products.